Varicose Veins During Pregnancy

 How will varicose veins affect my baby?

 Luckily, they won’t affect baby, even though they’ll probably annoy you!
-But don’t worry — they’re mostly harmless and tend to disappear three months to a year after delivery (see next page for treatments).
+But don’t worry — they’re mostly harmless and tend to disappear three months to a year after delivery.

 What’s the best way to treat varicose veins during pregnancy?